claudioduarte/claudioduarte/README.md

 [2017 - 2021] Junior Full Stack Developer @ Inspiring Future

 ## 🥳 Fun Facts
 Whenever I have a chance, I participate in conferences, events, workshops or lectures related to my professional area.
 I also have some interest in other areas of expertise as well.
 I also volunteer at times in various activities and events.
+Also, I've studied Drama and did Webradio :)

 ## 💬 Socials
 <a href="https://www.linkedin.com/in/claudiocostaduarte/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a>